awsdocs/amazon-cloudfront-developer-guide/doc_source/header-caching.md

 You configure CloudFront to forward headers by whitelisting the headers in a cache behavior for your CloudFront distribution\.
 For more information about working with header forwarding, see [Headers and distributions – overview](#header-caching-web)\.

-For more information about CORS and Amazon S3, see [Enabling Cross\-Origin Resource Sharing](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information about CORS and Amazon S3, see [Enabling Cross\-Origin Resource Sharing](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html) in the *Amazon Simple Storage Service User Guide*\.

 ## Configuring caching based on the device type<a name="header-caching-web-device"></a>